CodePushGo/website/src/content/docs/docs/plugin/cordova.md

 ## Problems

-I know I can do it but for that, I have to read all the code of Cordova codebase as I did for Capacitor, to understand how to make it work.
+I know I can do it but for that, I have to read all the code of Cordova codebase as I did for React Native, to understand how to make it work.

 The Android version is easier to do since both use Java, but iOS needs a full rewrite because Swift is still not well-supported in Cordova